 Also, uncheck all settings related to inline media and links, which hides them behind a click.

 This last step is the most important.
-To reduce the amount of cognitive overhead in using Slack, treat it like a queue address and tasks in the order they are received.
+To reduce the amount of cognitive overhead in using Slack, treat it like a queue and address and tasks in the order they are received.

 Doing this makes it dead simple to process a large number of messages and prevents the scenario where some messages lay unanswered while other newer ones are processed.